cypress-io/cypress-documentation/source/api/commands/invoke.md

 ## Invoking an async function

-In this example we invoke a Vuex action that returns a Promise. `cy.invoke` will wait until the Promise resolves after the specified delay which we pass as an argument and only then will continue executing.
+In this example we invoke a Vuex action that returns a Promise. `.invoke()` will wait until the Promise resolves after the specified delay which we pass as an argument and only then will continue executing.

 A minimal Vuex store:
 ```javascript